Ukrainian brewery joins war effort, switches from beer to Molotov cocktails - NewsBreak

 TAMPA, Fla. ( WFLA ) — A brewery in Ukraine has gone from making beer to producing Molotov cocktails to help its city defend itself against Russian aggression.

-“We urge citizens to inform us of troop movements, to make Molotov cocktails, and neutralise the enemy,” Ukraine’s defense ministry said on Facebook, according to reports.
+“We urge citizens to inform us of troop movements, to make Molotov cocktails, and neutralize the enemy,” Ukraine’s defense ministry said on Facebook, according to reports.

 The Pravda brewery in Lviv answered the call to arms by changing up its production line, AFP reported.

 “We do this because someone has to.
 We have the skills, we went through a street revolution in 2014.
-We had to make and use Molotov cocktails then,” Zastavny said.’80 for Brady’: Tom Brady to produce, play himself in film with 4 acclaimed actresses
+We had to make and use Molotov cocktails then,” Zastavny said.

 He vowed to do “everything we can to help win this war.”